UNCOVER

 Clinical Hypnotherapist specialising in Gut-Directed Hypnotherapy

-I have completed advanced training in Gut-Directed Hypnotherapy with several internationally recognised trainers in this field.
-I have also had the privilege of presenting my IBS Gut-Brain Connection Protocol to colleagues at the 2025 New Zealand Association of Professional Hypnotherapists (NZAPH) conference.
+In 2025, I had the privilege of presenting my IBS Gut-Brain Connection Protocol to fellow practitioners at the New Zealand Association of Professional Hypnotherapists (NZAPH) conference.

 Experienced Clinical Hypnotherapist and Life Coach